- Home

 Planning & Inspection FAQs

-- Do I need a permit for a 10 feet by 12 feet accessory building?
+Do I need a permit for a 10' x 12' accessory building?

 - Zoning Ordinance O-2002-032-15, Section 29, Paragraph D.4. - The total floor area of the detached garage on one lot shall not exceed thirty percent (30%) of the floor area of the main building on the lot, except that this requirement shall not limit the floor area of an accessory building to less than six hundred (600) square feet.